FarronF/limerick-council-meetings/meetings/2017/09/21-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 20th July 2017.md

 Members thanked her for the comprehensive presentation and commended Team

-Limerick Clean-Up on the huge success.---
+Limerick Clean-Up on the huge success.
+---
 3

 4.